LuckyOkoedion/aikhomu-okoedion-ebe/README.md

 # Bookstore Application

 This is a demonstration of a modern, scalable bookstore application built with **Java 21**, **Spring Boot 3**, and the latest development best practices.
-The system showcases key features such as book inventory management, order checkout, payment simulation, and purchase history.
+The system showcases key features such as book inventory management, orders checkout, payment simulation, and purchase history.

 ## Features
 - **Book Inventory**: Manage a collection of books with attributes like title, author, genre, and ISBN.